uf-mil/mil/docs/software/gazebo_guide.md

 ## More Info

-If you ever need more information on how any aspect of Gazebo works or how to use ROS with Gazebo you can check out the official Gazebo Documentation here: https://classic.gazebosim.org/tutorials.
+If you ever need more information on how any aspect of Gazebo works or how to use ROS with Gazebo you can check out the official Gazebo Documentation [here](https://classic.gazebosim.org/tutorials).
 Some of the images used in this guide are sourced from here and we are grateful to the creators for their exceptional work, which has been instrumental in writing this guide.